dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

 pick up author, email, and description if they are defined here.
 All metadata values must be a single-line string.

-The description field can be used to add documentation which Dockstore will treat the string as markdown, rendering accordingly.
+The description field can be used to add documentation, which Dockstore will render with markdown formatting.
 When writing a description in markdown that requires newlines, specify the newlines with :raw-latex:`\n `or specify a blank line with :raw-latex:`\n`:raw-latex:`\n`.